ashtarcommunications/caselist/README.md

 ### Testing

-Run the test suite with vitest using `npm run test` or `npm run test-cover` if you want code coverage metrics.
+Run the test suite with vitest using `npm run test` or `npm run test:cover` if you want code coverage metrics.

 ### Production